 "There's not a one-size-fits-all answer," says Peterson.
 "The best course of action is going to depend on your level of wealth and your stage of life.
 But having a good, robust financial plan can provide some comfort when the markets seem uncertain."

-"In this environment, being too defensive or having too much of your assets in cash may be particularly risky," says Malwal.
+"In this environment, being too defensive or having too much of your assets in short-term investments like cash and CDs may be particularly risky," says Malwal.
 "While we do believe inflation is likely to moderate from recent levels, this may take a number of quarters to unfold.
-And though there are a lot of question marks out there for investors— Ukraine, rising interest rates, recession concerns—there's a real risk that being too cautious might result in diminishing the purchasing power of your assets."
+And though there are a lot of question marks out there for investors, there's a real risk that being too cautious might result in diminishing the purchasing power of your assets."